Joy Division: Legacy

 Despite their short career, Joy Division have exerted a wide-reaching influence and achieved widespread critical acclaim.
 John Bush of AllMusic argues that Joy Division "became the first band in the post-punk movement by ... emphasizing not anger and energy but mood and expression, pointing ahead to the rise of melancholy alternative music in the '80s."

-Joy Division have influenced many bands, including their contemporaries the Cure and U2.
-Later acts that cite inspiration from Joy Division include among others Bloc Party, Editors, Interpol, The Proclaimers, and Soundgarden.
-In 1980, U2 singer Bono said that Joy Division were "one of the most important bands of the last four or five years".
-Rapper Danny Brown named his album Atrocity Exhibition after the Joy Division song, whose title was partially inspired by the 1970 J. G. Ballard collection of condensed novels of the same name.
-In 2005 both New Order and Joy Division were inducted into the UK Music Hall of Fame.

-The band's dark and gloomy sound, which Martin Hannett described in 1979 as "dancing music with Gothic overtones", presaged the gothic rock genre.
+The band's dark and gloomy sound, which Martin Hannett described in 1979 as "dancing music with Gothic overtones", presaged in part the gothic rock genre.
 While the term "gothic" originally described a "doomy atmosphere" in music of the late 1970s, the term was soon applied to specific bands like Bauhaus that followed in the wake of Joy Division and Siouxsie and the Banshees.
 Standard musical fixtures of early gothic rock bands included "high-pitched post-Joy Division basslines usurp[ing] the melodic role" and "vocals that were either near operatic and Teutonic or deep, droning alloys of Jim Morrison and Ian Curtis."

 Joy Division have been dramatised in two biopics.
-24 Hour Party People (2002) is a fictionalised account of Factory Records in which members of the band appear as supporting characters.
+24 Hour Party People (2002) is a fictionalised account of Factory Records in which members of the band appear as supporting characters — Ian Curtis portrayed by Sean Harris, Bernard Sumner by John Simm, and Peter Hook by Ralf Little.
 Tony Wilson said of the film, "It's all true, it's all not true.
-It's not a fucking documentary," and that he favoured the "myth" over the truth.
+It's not a fucking documentary", and that he favoured the "myth" over the truth.
 The 2007 film Control, directed by Anton Corbijn, is a biography of Ian Curtis (portrayed by Sam Riley) that uses Deborah Curtis's biography of her late husband, Touching from a Distance (1995), as its basis.
 Control had its international premiere on the opening night of Director's Fortnight at the 2007 Cannes Film Festival, where it was critically well received.
 That year Grant Gee directed the band documentary Joy Division.

+Joy Division have influenced many bands, including their contemporaries U2, the Cure and Orchestral Manoeuvres in the Dark.
+In 1980, U2 singer Bono said that Joy Division were "one of the most important bands of the last four or five years".
+Other acts that cite Joy Division as an influence include Tears for Fears, Soundgarden, the Proclaimers, Mogwai, Hüsker Dü, and Future Islands.
+Rapper Danny Brown named his album Atrocity Exhibition after the Joy Division song, whose title was partially inspired by the 1970 J. G. Ballard collection of condensed novels of the same name.
+In 2005 both New Order and Joy Division were inducted into the UK Music Hall of Fame.